Maxxy21/Maxxy21/README.md

 Software developer based in Hamburg.
 I build tools that save people time.

-Currently at Amazon where I built a browser extension that turned a 15-minute copy-paste workflow into a one-click operation.
-My 6-person operations team uses it every day.
+Currently at Amazon where building stuff.

 ## 🚀 What I do